amabdallah/FlowData/README.md

 Written and tested by Adel M. Abdallah, Utah State University
 Started on June 15, 2015
 Last updat on Jan 22, 2016
-Estimated time spent: Over a month of work
+Estimated time spent: Over a month of work and lots of dreaming...

 **Disclaimer**
 The Utah Division of Water Resources owns this data.